Lean Enterprise Institute Logo

 Unfortunately, though, most front line supervisors and managers I meet today still resist or reject anything they consider “touchy-feely”.
 For them, this is something that may sound good but, in the end, does not produce results.
 They may not have faith in the sincerity and work ethic of their people or, more likely, they just may not have the skills to lead their people in a way that would be truly motivating.
 The underlying values of all the TWI programs, indeed what the Japanese found so appealing when they were first introduced to TWI, encompass these leadership qualities.

 So, what are the human elements of TWI?
 And why, if applied, do they lead to the ultimate success of the methods?
 Oftentimes in a Job Instruction session when I introduce the core concept of “If the worker hasn’t learned, the instructor hasn’t taught,” a skeptical participant will speak up and say, “Now wait just a minute!
 You can’t put that on me.
-If you only knew the kind of people I have to supervise…” When I challenge them on this they almost always fall back to the position: “Even if I had a good instruction method, they still wouldn’t listen to me.”
+If you only knew the kind of people I have to supervise.”
+When I challenge them on this they almost always fall back to the position: “Even if I had a good instruction method, they still wouldn’t listen to me.”

 This may be true.
 But when this happens, it isn’t a problem of instruction, it’s a problem of leadership.
 The Job Relations module of TWI defines a leader as a person who has followers.
 If people are not following your instructions, you are not leading them.
 The goal of good Job Relations is to gain the dedication and cooperation of people in getting the work done.
-When we apply the JR method of developing and maintaining good relations with people, only then, when people want to do their jobs correctly, can we expect good results from our instruction effort.
+When we apply the JOB RELATIONS method of developing and maintaining good relations with people, only then, when people want to do their jobs correctly, can we expect good results from our instruction effort.

-Moreover, Step 1 of the JI method, Prepare the Worker, is dedicated completely to putting the learner in the proper frame of mind to learn.
+Moreover, Step 1 of the Job Instruction method, Prepare the Worker, is dedicated completely to putting the learner in the proper frame of mind to learn.
 By calming their anxiety over doing something new and letting them know why the job is important, supervisors can get the learner interested in the job and to care about learning to do it right.
 By finding out what they already know about the job, even from a skill in a hobby, we put it into a context that fits their life.
 Then, in Step 2, Present the Operation, by telling them the reasons for the Key Points to the job, we pay respect to their mental ability to understand the significance of the job details so they can do them conscientiously.
 It takes considerable practice to use this skill properly because supervisors are not accustomed to paying attention to the human element of learning, in addition to all the technical aspects to the work.

 People are not machines and TWI teaches supervisors how to engage both people’s hearts and minds for each job, no matter how simple or small.

 TWI skills are aimed at helping supervisors get quality work done on time and at a competitive cost by recognizing and engaging the vital element of people in this equation.
-“As proof of that,” the JR manual preaches, “Try sending all of your people home.
+“As proof of that,” the Job Relations manual preaches, “Try sending all of your people home.
 How much work will you be able to accomplish then?”

-Comments (1)
+Comments (2)

 Philiswa Mngunisays: